collapsed-stacks/startups/questions/306/integrated-platforms-for-social-email-marketing.md

 - posted by: [Curtis Berryman](https://stackexchange.com/users/6877850/curtis-berryman) on 2015-10-15
 - score: 2

-<p>Check out Curalate!
+Check out Curalate!
 Curalate gives you all the social media marketing tools you need to measure, monitor, and grow your brand presence, engage your community, increase followers, identify influencers, monitor competitors, create promotions, and discover content to post.
 All in one platform.
 From what your question asks, this is exactly what our product does.
 Check out www.curalate.com.
-I hope this helps!</p>
+I hope this helps!

 ## Answer 601